fulldecent/philadelphia-traffic-court-rtk/sqlite/README.md

 This directory scripts for inserting the traffic violations data into a Sqlite database for SQL querying.
 The actual file database is over the GitHub file size limit of 100 MB, but can be downloaded [here](http://s3.amazonaws.com/dwalk/phila_open_data/phila_traffic.db).
+The MD5 sum of the database is `4de6ccd693c101f9c29b5ff7ded1e`.

 ### Requirements
 * [Sqlite](https://sqlite.org)